-Our programs and services for people with a disability are person-centred and designed to promote independence, participation and community inclusion.
-View the latest brochure (below) describing the disability services available at the City of Playford.
+Our programs and services for people living with disability are person-centred and designed to promote independence, participation and community inclusion.
+View the latest brochure below describing the disability services available at the City of Playford.

 Council works in partnership with other agencies to increase opportunities for people with a disability to access community programs, education, information and events that aim to develop skills, build social networks, raise community awareness and promote community inclusion.

 Playford Friends Group

 The Playford Friends Group is an NDIS funded program that supports adults with an intellectual disability to increase their social skills and promote community participation through group activities and introduction to services or locations available in their local community.

 We currently have vacancies in our Weekday Friends programs.
 Please see contact information on the flyer below to learn more about the program and eligibility.